 The Horseshoe Weir

-The two first water-powered cotton mills in Belper, the South Mill and the North Mill, were powered by water retained by Jedidiah Strutt’s first weir, the Burton Weir, which spanned the river near the present-day railway bridge at the far end of the River Gardens.
+The first two water-powered cotton mills in Belper, the South Mill and the North Mill, were powered by water retained by Jedidiah Strutt’s first weir, the Burton Weir, which spanned the river near the present-day railway bridge at the far end of the River Gardens.
 The two mills employed 800 people and were powered by three large water wheels.

 To power the West Mill, across the road from the other mills, Strutt needed a new and much larger weir.
 An outline of this structure appears on a plan of 1796, and building began soon after.
 It has been modified and increased in height several times yet remains largely unaltered.